jeremyherbert/playful-turtle-xiao/README.md

 In the table above, the `GPO` register allows you to control 5 general purpose outputs.
 Simply write a bit to 1 drive the corresponding pin high, or 0 to turn it off.
 Updates to the output pins are as soon as possible; you do not need to send the SEND_REPORT command to have them update.

+## LEDs

+There are four LEDs next to the USB connector.

+- The green LED indicates that the board is powered on.
+- The yellow LED blinks when SPI data has been received.
+- The two blue LEDs correspond to UART TX and RX activity.

 ## Connection information

 WARNING: Do not use the pinout information provided by seeedstudio.